jup-ag/space-station/guides/2-spot/1-swap/3-how-swap-works.md

 ## Metis: Our Routing Engine

-Metis is a heavily modified variant of the [Bellman-Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) catered for the key requirements of offering best price routing at scale in a very dynamic operational space.
+Metis is one of the big parts of how Jupiter Swap works, it is a heavily modified variant of the [Bellman-Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) catered for the key requirements of offering best price routing at scale in a very dynamic operational space.

 Metis is designed to operate seamlessly on Solana’s hyper-fast blocktimes, supported by major improvements to our backend infrastructure.
 This ensures that trades are executed quickly and efficiently, even under high demand.